Muso Jikiden Eishin Ryu Iaijutsu

-At the Academy, we study Iaijutsu Which is known as “The art of drawing the sword”.
+At our club, we study Iaido Which is known as “The art of drawing the sword”.
 These teachings, Initially Developed by Hayashizake Jinsuke Shigenobu in the mid 1500’s, have evolved from the Samurai warrior class well over 450 years ago and are still practiced around the world today.
-Our club seeks to maintain the preservation of the teachings of the late Masayuki Shimabukuro Sensei through our teachers in the Sei Kosho shorei Kai International to new generations of Martial Art Students in order to preserve these arts.
+Our club seeks to maintain the preservation of the teachings of the late Masayuki Shimabukuro to new generations of Martial Art Students in order to preserve these arts.

-The club also offers Kenjutsu partner practice in which we use traditional wooden swords called Bokken.
-It is not “free fighting” and there is no competition involved.
+The curriculum also contains Kenjutsu partner practice in which we use traditional wooden swords called Bokken.
+It is not “free fighting” and there is no competition involved as it would be too dangerous.
 Training is done through Kata or pre-arranged movements.
 Both individuals benefit from this training.

 Why Study The Japanese Sword?

 In the physical sense, training in the sword arts can be a great way to strengthen the body and the mind.
-Although the practice of Iaijutsu or Kenjutsu may look easy when watching an experienced practitioner, it is usually the result of many hours of sweat and hard work to create that appearance.
-Working just 100 repetitions of a specific sword cut can be quite a physical workout.
-Much of practice in iaijutsu and kenjutsu requires the practitioner to control their sword and body so that all movement maintains a constant pressure and preparedness to cut down all enemies in the protection of oneself.
+Although the practice of Iaido or Kenjutsu may look easy when watching an experienced practitioner, it is usually the result of many hours of sweat and hard work.